packbackbooks/engineering-docs/careers/software-engineer.md

 * Collaborate with cross-functional teams to define requirements and contribute to technical roadmaps.
 * Drive the adoption of best practices around coding, design, quality, and performance within your team.
 * Troubleshoot and debug complex technical issues, often involving multiple systems.
-* Participate in code reviews, ensuring that the code we deliver is of the highest possible quality.
+* Improve code quality through insightful reviews that identify non-obvious refactoring opportunities.
-* Participate in and potentially lead technical design discussions and architecture reviews.
+* Lead technical design discussions and actively contribute to broader architectural decisions.
-* Understand and contribute to broader business objectives and align technical solutions.
+* Identify and respond to strategic technical opportunities or risks that affect business objectives.
 * Estimate effort for development tasks with greater accuracy and assist with project planning.
 * Participate in on-call rotations and handle complex issues.